 Roll cookies in powdered sugar while they are still warm.
 For good measure, roll cookies for a second dose of sugar after they have cooled completely.

 - In a large bowl or the bowl of a standing mixer, cream butter and sugar until light and fluffy.

-- In a separate bowl, whisk flour, cocoa, and coffee granules; gradually beat into creamed mixture.
-Stir in the ground almonds.
+- In a separate bowl, whisk flour, salt, cocoa, instant espresso, and ground almonds; gradually beat into creamed mixture.

-- With a cookie scoop or your hands, shape dough into 1-in. balls; place 2 in. apart on ungreased baking trays.
+- With a cookie scoop or your hands, shape dough into 1-inch balls; place 2 inches apart on ungreased baking trays.

 - Bake for approximately 15 minutes or until set.
 Allow the cookies to cool slightly, about 5 minutes.
 Roll warm cookies in confectioners' sugar.
 Cool on wire racks.